Macy's receives buyout offer — is it all about real estate?

 The investor group already holds a large stake in Macy's through Arkhouse-managed funds, and offered to pay $21 a share to purchase Macy's stock that it doesn't already own, the newspaper reported.

 Macy's stock closed at just above $17 a share on Friday, down about 17% for the year.
-On Monday, shares were up almost 17% at $20.29 a piece, giving the company a market valuation of nearly $5.6 billion.
+On Monday afternoon, shares were up 22% at $21.16 a piece, giving the company a market valuation of $5.8 billion.

 Years of chronic underperformance has weighed on Macy's shares, making the company a relatively attractive acquisition target.
 But its value has more do with real estate than the company's business, according to retail analyst Neal Saunders.